junxit/us-congress-bills-116/bill.md

     > - **(D)** *Duties* The Chief Commercialization Officer

 - **(3)** by adding at the end of subsection (a) (as amended by paragraph (2)(C)) the following:
-  > - **(5)** *Coordination* In carrying out the mission and activities of the Office, the Chief Commercialization Officer shall coordinate with the senior leadership of the Department, other relevant offices of the Department, National Laboratories, the Technology Transfer Working Group established under subsection (b), the Technology Transfer Policy Board, and other stakeholders (including private industry).
+  > - **(5)** *Coordination* In carrying out the mission and activities of the Office, the Chief Commercialization Officer shall coordinate with the senior leadership of the Department, other relevant program offices of the Department, National Laboratories, the Technology Transfer Working Group established under subsection (b), the Technology Transfer Policy Board, and other stakeholders (including private industry).

 - **(4)** by redesignating subsections (d) through (h) as subsections (b) through (f), respectively; and
 - **(5)** in subsection (f) (as so redesignated), by striking “subsection (e)” and inserting “subsection (c)”.